KatarinaNeskovic/Delivery-Fee-Calculator/README.md

    - Once the app is running, open your web browser and navigate to `http://localhost:3000`.

 5. **Run tests:**
-   - To perform test using Jest run the following command.
-It launches the test runner in the interactive watch mode.
+   - To perform tests run the following command.

      npm run test